Natural Born Killers: Concept

 Natural Born Killers was based on a screenplay written by Quentin Tarantino, in which a married couple suddenly decide to go on a killing spree.
 Tarantino had sold an option for his script to producers Jane Hamsher and Don Murphy for $10,000 after he had tried, and failed, to direct it himself for $500,000.
 Hamsher and Murphy subsequently sold the screenplay to Warner Bros.
+Pictures.
 Around the same time, Oliver Stone was made aware of the script.
 He was keen to find something more straightforward than his previous production, Heaven & Earth (1993), a difficult shoot which had left him exhausted.

 David Veloz, associate producer Richard Rutowski, and Stone rewrote Tarantino's script, keeping much of the dialogue but changing the focus of the film from journalist Wayne Gale to Mickey and Mallory.
 The script was revised so drastically that Tarantino was credited for the story only.
 In a 1993 interview, Tarantino stated that he did not hold any animosity towards Stone, and that he wished the film well.

 Initially, when producers Hamsher and Murphy had first brought the script to Stone's attention, he had envisioned it as an action film; "something Arnold Schwarzenegger would be proud of."
 As the project developed however, incidents such as the O. J. Simpson case, the Menendez brothers case, the Tonya Harding/Nancy Kerrigan incident, the Rodney King incident, and the Waco siege all took place.
 Stone came to feel that the media was heavily involved in the outcome of all of these cases, and that the media had become an all-pervasive entity which marketed violence and suffering for the good of ratings.
 As such, he changed the tone of the film from one of purely action to a "vicious, coldhearted farce" on the media.
 Coloring Stone's approach to the material, and contributing to the violent nature of the film, were the anger and sadness he felt at the breakdown of his second marriage.
 He also said in an interview that the film was influenced by the "vitality" of Indian cinema.